History of the Puritans in North America: Roger Williams

 Roger Williams, a Separating Puritan minister, arrived in Boston in 1631.
 He was immediately invited to become the teacher at the Boston church, but he refused the invitation on the grounds that the congregation had not separated from the Church of England.
 He then was invited to become the teacher of the church at Salem but was blocked by Boston political leaders, who objected to his separatism.
 He thus spent two years with his fellow Separatists in the Plymouth Colony but ultimately came into conflict with them and returned to Salem, where he became the unofficial assistant pastor to Samuel Skelton.

 Williams held many controversial views that irritated the colony's political and religious leaders.
 He criticized the Puritan clergy's practice of meeting regularly for consultation, seeing in this a drift toward Presbyterianism.
-William's concern for the purity of the church led him to oppose the mixing of the elect and the unregenerate for worship and prayer, even when the unregenerate were family members of the elect.
+Williams' concern for the purity of the church led him to oppose the mixing of the elect and the unregenerate for worship and prayer, even when the unregenerate were family members of the elect.
 He also believed that Massachusetts rightfully belonged to the Native Americans and that the king had no authority to give it to the Puritans.
-Because he feared that government interference in religion would corrupt the church, Williams rejected the government's authority to punish violations of the first four Ten Commandments and believed that magistrates should not tender an oaths to unconverted persons, which would have effectively abolished civil oaths.
+Because he feared that government interference in religion would corrupt the church, Williams rejected the government's authority to punish violations of the first four Ten Commandments and believed that magistrates should not tender oaths to unconverted persons, which would have effectively abolished civil oaths.

-In 1634, Skelton died, and the Salem congregation called Williams to be its pastor.
+In 1634 Skelton died, and the Salem congregation called Williams to be its pastor.
 In July 1635, however, he was brought before the General Court to answer for his views on oaths.
 Williams refused to back down, and the General Court warned Salem not to install him in any official position.
 In response, Williams decided that he could not maintain communion with the other churches in the colony nor with the Salem church unless they joined him in severing ties with the other churches.
-Caught between Williams and the General Court, the Salem congregation rejected Williams's extreme views.
+Caught between Williams and the General Court, the Salem congregation rejected Williams' extreme views.

 In October, Williams was once again called before the General Court and refused to change his opinions.
 Williams was ordered to leave the colony and given until spring to do so, provided he ceased spreading his views.
 Unwilling to do so, the government issued orders for his immediate return to England in January 1636, but John Winthrop warned Williams, allowing him to escape.
 In 1636, the exiled Williams founded the colony of Providence Plantation.
 He was one of the first Puritans to advocate separation of church and state, and Providence Plantation was one of the first places in the Christian world to recognize freedom of religion.